LoenDou/myLeetCode/README.md

 # myLeetCode
-Some record of my LeetCode answers.
+Some record of my(a noob) LeetCode answers.